Saint Mary's College of California: Athletics

 In 2012, the Gaels' golf team took the program's first-ever WCC title, and junior Ben Geyer became just the fourth Saint Mary's player to take home medalist honors in the tournament's 41-year history.
 Head coach Scott Hardy earned his seventh WCC Coach of the Year honor after leading the team to the 2013 title – the first back-to-back championship in program history.
 He earned his eight WCC Coach of the Year honors in 2015.

-In 2001, the women's basketball and soccer teams competed in their respective NCAA tournaments, with both teams advancing to the second round.
+In 2001, the women's basketball and soccer teams competed in their NCAA tournaments, with both teams advancing to the second round.
 The women's volleyball team advanced to the "Sweet Sixteen" in 2004.
 Women's tennis, softball and volleyball won the WCC Conference championships and went on to play in NCAA postseason tournaments.
 The 2010 and 2013 women's tennis teams won WCC championships and the program has advanced to 4-straight NCAA tournaments, the most consecutive invitations to NCAA tournament play of any Saint Mary's athletic program.

 Saint Mary's College was once known for its American football team led by Edward "Slip" Madigan, which dominated west coast football, indeed beating USC and California during the thirties, and with several wins against eastern powerhouses during the 20s, 30s, and 40s including winning the 1939 Cotton Bowl by narrowly defeating favored Texas Tech 20 to 13.
 The Gaels were known for their flashy style that reflected the personality of their flamboyant coach.
 Madigan traveled to New York for the Fordham game with 150 fans on a train that was labelled "the world's longest bar."
 To stir up publicity for the game, he threw a party the night before and invited not only sportswriters, but such celebrities as Babe Ruth and New York mayor Jimmy Walker.
 They dropped the sport in 2004.

 Currently, 60% of the students who attend Saint Mary's are involved with organized athletics.
 There are 13 club sports teams that they have the opportunity to participate in as well as Intramural teams and NCAA.
 Student-athletes from Saint Mary's graduate at the second-highest success rate among all California Division 1 Institutions, according to data released by NCAA.